firesharkstudios/butterfly-server/docs/README.md

 });
 ```

+Notes
+- The *vars* variable allows the client to pass values to the subscription
+- The *channel* variable allows accessing the client authentication information
+- The subscription handler must return an object implementing *IDisposable* (object will be disposed when the client unsuscribes)

-In the example above, a subscription to the *todos* channel creates a *DynamicView* instance that pushes data changes over the channel to the client.
+A common usecase is to return a *DynamicViewSet* instance that pushes initial data and data changes to the client over the channel.

-You need an implementation of [ISubscriptionApi](https://butterflyserver.io/docfx/api/Butterfly.Core.WebApi.ISubscriptionApi.html) like [EmbedIO](#using-embedio).
+You need an implementation like [EmbedIO](#using-embedio) to get an instance of [ISubscriptionApi](https://butterflyserver.io/docfx/api/Butterfly.Core.WebApi.ISubscriptionApi.html).

-### Defining Subscriptions
+### Example Subscriptions

 Example of a subscription returning multiple datasets and a dataset that uses a JOIN...